louisbutt338/neutronics_scripts/README.md

 # neutronics_scripts

-Set of scripts for use in neutronics modelling work: FISPACT, SPECTRA-PKA, NJOY file handling and output parsing
+Set of scripts for use in neutronics modelling work: FISPACT, SPECTRA-PKA, BCA file handling and output parsing